omoinohokapinpinshiteru/HideakiTakahashi/docs/_sources/index.rst.txt

 Postdoctoral Researcher

-Raffaele Borrelli's group, Department of Agricultural, Forest and Food Sciences, University of Torino
+Raffaele Borrelli's group, Department of Agricultural, Forest and Food Sciences, THe University of Torino

 E-mail: takahashi.hideaki.w33[at]kyoto-u.jp